List of Edmonton Oilers head coaches

 The Edmonton Oilers are a Canadian professional ice hockey team based in Edmonton, Alberta.
 They play in the Pacific Division of the Western Conference in the National Hockey League (NHL).
-The Oilers where established in 1972 as part of the World Hockey Association (WHA) and joined the NHL as one of four franchises during the 1979 NHL expansion.
-There have been 23 head coaches in their franchise history; seven during their time in the WHA (1972–1979) and seventeen during their time in the NHL (1979-present).
+The Oilers were established in 1972 as part of the World Hockey Association (WHA) and joined the NHL as one of four franchises during the 1979 NHL expansion.
+There have been 23 head coaches in their franchise history; seven during their time in the WHA (1972–1979) and seventeen during their time in the NHL (1979–present).